azat-co/aws-intermediate/labs/2-sdk-runs-ec2.md

 aws ec2 reboot-instances --instance-ids i-04dd20a0983596f9c
 ```

-Terminate your instance using its ID.
+Terminate your instance using its ID and `aws ec2 terminate-instances`.
+For example, `aws ec2 terminate-instances --instance-ids i-062a31c9354096c43`.

 # Troubleshooting